buildwithfavas/react-codeMalyalamNotes/my-first-app/README.md

 - in case of returning function from a function use useCallback() instead of useMemo(), working will be same (only memorize call backs).

 ## ref & useRef();
-- we can get DOM element by events or by ref
+- we can get DOM element by events or by ref.
-- It will be called while attaching and dettaching occurs
+- It will be called while attaching and dettaching occurs.
-- const refObj = useRef();    and put ref = refObj in the tag
+- const refObj = useRef();    and put ref = refObj in the tag.

+## forwardRef()
+- to get the ref object of child element in the parent component.

+## useImperativeHandle()  (not recommended)
+- To call a function from the child functional component, from parent component.